Shalika germs for tamely ramified elements in $GL_n$: Orbital integrals

 \section{Orbital integrals}

 In this section, we fix $k$ a finite field and let $F$ be a non-archimedean local field with residue field $k$ and $\cO$ its ring of integers.
+The group $G$ will be $GL_n$ or a product $\prod GL_{n_i}$ for which one can reduce the discussion to the former case.
+Recall that $\bI\subset G(\cO)$ is the Iwahori subgroup consisting of elements whose reduction is upper triangular.
 For any $\gamma\in G(F)$ and $f\in C_c^{\infty}(G(F))$ (henceforth complex-valued), the orbital integral is

-\begin{definition} The measure $dg$ is defined as follows.
-On $G(F)$ we have the up to a scalar unique Haar measure, which we will choose to be normalized so that $G(\cO)$ has measure $1$.

-In general, we will be interested in tori which are products of general linear groups over extensions $F'$ of $F$, and we also normalize these with the condition $\mu(\cO_{F'}^*)=1$. \end{definition}
+\begin{definition} For $\gamma$ semisimple, the measure $dg$ is defined as follows: On $G(F)$ we have the up to a scalar unique Haar measure, which we will normalize so that $G(\cO)$ has measure $1$. $C_{G(F)}(\gamma)$ is a product of general linear groups over extensions $F'$ of $F$, and we use the same normalization.
+The same is done for $\gamma\in \fg(F)$ semisimple. \end{definition}

-When $\gamma$ is semisimple, the centralizer $C_{G(F)}(\gamma)$ is reductive (so unimodular), and we choose the Haar measure on it so that the maximal compact subgroup has measure $1$.
-We let $dg$ above be the quotient measure in this case.
-In general, the orbit of $\gamma$ is locally closed and the centralizer unimodular, therefore the orbit of $\gamma$ under the adjoint action admits an invariant measure.

-An alternative way to construct $dg$ is to identify the orbit with the orbit inside $\fg\fl_n(F)^*$ via the natural embedding $GL_n\hookrightarrow \fg\fl_n$ and the Killing form.
+For general $\gamma\in G(F)$ or $\gamma\in\fg(F)$, the orbit of $\gamma$ is locally closed and the centralizer unimodular, therefore the orbit of $\gamma$ under the adjoint action admits an invariant measure.
+A way to see this is to identify the orbit with the orbit inside $\fg\fl_n(F)^*$ via the natural equivariant embedding of varieties $GL_n\hookrightarrow \fg\fl_n$ and the Killing form.
 The coadjoint orbit admits a natural symplectic structure (even in this non-archimedean setting), whose top wedge is an invariant volume form.